hotelcurtains/CS135/notes/class notes.md

 - CNF - conjunctive normal form
   - a lot of disjunctions connected by ands
 - DNF - disjunctive normal form
-  - a lot of conjucntions connected by ors
+  - a lot of conjunctions connected by ors

 # Predicate / First Order Logic